New Book Feature: The Beauty Professional Tax Blueprint – JUNE 2026

 • Adult learners, parents, immigrants, and career-changers

-• Students seeking debt-free, transparent, state-licensed education
+• Students seeking lower-debt, transparent, state-licensed education

 • Aspiring entrepreneurs who want to build legally, ethically, and sustainably